Breton Revolutionary Army: Emgann ("Fight")

 Emgann is believed to provide political support to the ARB.
-Its affiliation with the latter has been repeatedly denied over the years by Emgann, which considers itself a pacifist group, although it openly supports the ARB's violent methods and goals.
-It nonetheless publishes the ARB's messages and articles and substantial evidence has been produced by French authorities that confirms the suspected intimate and complicit relationship between the two groups.
-Hence, several Emgann members were apprehended in connection with several attacks attributed to the ARB.
+Its affiliation with the latter has been repeatedly denied over the years by Emgann, which considers itself a pacifist group, although it openly supports the ARB's methods and goals.
+It nonetheless publishes the ARB's messages and articles and substantial evidence has been produced by French authorities to support claims of the suspected intimate and complicit relationship between the two groups.
+Several Emgann members have been apprehended in connection with several attacks attributed to the ARB.

 Created in 1982, Emgann defines itself as part of the independent Breton leftist wing.
 Pro-independence and anti-capitalist, Emgann advocates for no compromise or contact with the French government and political parties.
 Its activism came in the wake of the election of François Mitterrand to the French Presidency.
 In 1981, the newly elected state leader had pardoned members of the FLB who had just been convicted and imprisoned by the State Security Court, in France.
 Their release provoked the dismantlement of the FLB as many of its newly released members gave up their former violent activism and instead chose to retire or join the Breton Democratic Union (UDB), an autonomist Breton political movement opposed to violence.
-Emgrann, therefore, picked up the FLB's mantle and sought to pursue the fight.
+Emgann, therefore, picked up the FLB's mantle and sought to pursue the fight.

 Recruitment

-The characteristics of Emgann and the ARB's recruitment pool serve to explain the rather lack of preparedness of its attacks over the years.

-While in the 1970s many recruits came from universities and parts of the Breton elite, today most if not all are mainly drawn from either urban and unemployed youth, those living on welfare and those on limited and short term employment.
+While in the 1970s many ARB recruits came from universities and other parts of the Breton elite, today most if not all are mainly drawn from either urban and unemployed youth, those living on welfare, and those on limited and short term employment.
+According to French authorities, this non-specialized recruitment illustrates the amateur nature of the bombings by the ARB.

-This non-specialized recruitment illustrates, according to French authorities, the amateur nature of the often botched bombings of the ARB.
-On 25 November 1999 police managed to retrieve two and a half kilograms of dynamite in Saint-Herblain because the timer had malfunctioned and was out of order.
+On 25 November 1999 police managed to retrieve 2.5 kilograms of dynamite in Saint-Herblain because the timer had malfunctioned and was out of order.
 On 28 November that year, in Rennes, police defused a bomb with a nearby sign indicating the presence of an ARB explosive device.

-However, the more successful attacks of the ARB, such as the 1998 bombing of Belfort City Hall and the Plévin attack seem to counter that claim.
-Police theorize that this divergence in preparedness and specialization may be explained by the association, at times, of the ARB and their Basque counterparts, the ETA.
+Other attacks by the ARB, such as the 1998 bombing of Belfort City Hall and the Plévin attack, demonstrate a greater degree of sophistication.
+Police theorize that this divergence in preparedness and specialization may be explained by the occasional collaboration between the ARB and their Basque counterparts, the ETA.